-- 1) ASOP: Actuarial Standard of Practice No. 24, Compliance with the NAIC Life Insurance Illustrations Model Regulation (unless specific reference is made to another particular actuarial standard of practice). - 2) Model: NAIC Life Insurance Illustrations Model Regulation. - 3) DCS: A disciplined current scale, which is defined in the Model to mean a scale of nonguaranteed elements constituting a limit on illustrations currently being illustrated by an insurer that is reasonably based on actual recent historical experience, as certified annually by an illustration actuary designated by the insurer. - 4) GRET: Model, Section 1.
-K (1) c: A generally recognized expense table based on fully allocated expenses representing a significant portion of insurance companies and approved for use by the NAIC or by the commissioner.
+- 1) ASOP: Actuarial Standard of Practice No. 24, Compliance with the NAIC Life Insurance Illustrations Model Regulation (unless specific reference is made to another particular actuarial standard of practice). - 2) Model: NAIC Life Insurance Illustrations Model Regulation (#582). - AG 49 or AG: Actuarial Guideline XLIX, Application of the Life Illustration Model Regulation to Policies with Indexed-Based Interest as adopted on August 29, 2016. - 4) Benchmark maximum illustrated rate: The maximum illustrated rate calculated in Sections 4.A and 4.B of the AG.
+The benchmark maximum illustrated rate limits the illustrated rate for each account in the policy. - 5) AG 49 lookback approach: The approach described in Sections 4.A and 4.B of the AG. - 6) BIA: Benchmark Index Account, as defined under Section 3 of AG 49. - 7) DCS: A disciplined current scale, which is defined in the Model to mean a scale of nonguaranteed elements constituting a limit on illustrations currently being illustrated by an insurer that is reasonably based on actual recent historical experience, as certified annually by an illustration actuary designated by the insurer. - 8) GRET: Model, Section 1.K(1) c: A generally recognized expense table based on fully allocated expenses representing a significant portion of insurance companies and approved for use by the NAIC or by the commissioner.